Farrukhabad district: Sankassa / Sankisa

 Sankisa is located about 47 km from Farrukhabad.
 Every year in the month of Vaisakha (May), on the occasion of Buddha's birth-anniversary, a large fair is held at Sankissa.
 Tourists from all over the world, particularly from Sri Lanka, Vietnam, Myanmar, Korea and Japan visit Sankisa.
-Situated close the river Kali, Sankisa appears to be a circular, fortified site with deep historical significance.
+Situated close to the river Kali, Sankisa appears to be a circular, fortified site with deep historical significance.
 In Buddhist religious canon, Sankisa is regarded as the site where the Buddha came down a ladder from the 'thirty-third heavens' of Buddhist legends, accompanied by Indra and Brahma.
-The historical significance of Sankisa is bolstered by the find of an Ashokan capital, still found at the site near the highest sill existing mound locally known as Bisai or Bisari Devi.
+The historical significance of Sankisa is bolstered by the find of an Ashokan capital, still found at the site near the highest still existing mound locally known as Bisai or Bisari Devi.
 In his study of the site Alexander Cunningham had also recorded the Buddhist artefacts found in a nearby village called Pakna Bihar, a few kilometres east of Sankisa.
 He found an inscription from the Kushan period, a few railing fragments with lotus medallions, and some period images of Buddhist and Vedic culture.
 Many Buddhist sealings of the Gupta and post-Gupta period were also found.
 On the basis of these material findings, Cunningham concluded that a monastery and stupa must have existed at the site.
 In an essay on the ancient historical geography of the Ganga plain, its authors make the following observation about Sankisa: "Our assumption is that Sankisa was the most important administrative centre of the Central Doab in the second half of the first millennium B.C. and later.
 In terms of communication, it was advantageously located.
 The villagers of Sankisa point to the ferry crossing on the kali Nadi, with the road beyond it leading to Mainpuri and from there to the Agra and Mathura region.
 It is also easy to move in the other direction towards Kanauj and beyond.
 Sankisa offers an easy access, through Etawah where Chakranagar is located, to the trans-Chambal region of central India.
 The importance of Sankisa seems to be related to its strategic location at this intersection of routes.

 Sankisa is part of the Uttar Pradesh state government's ambitious Buddhist Circuit to promote tourism in the state.Source This connects S3 & K3 (Sarnath, Sankisa, Sravasti, Kapilvastu, Kaushambi, and Kushinagar).